dnorris823/SpringboardML/README.md

 # SpringboardML
-A repo for the Springboard Machine Learning Course
+A repo containing the exercises I completed for the Springboard Machine Learning Course